Manuel Troncoso de la Concha: Vice presidency (1938–1940)

-Bz 1938, Trujillo has served two terms as president, but then the constitution allowed him to run for a third term due to the fact that there were no term limits at the time.
-However, being inspired by the US example of two presidential terms despite the 22nd amendment was not yet made into law, thus, Trujillo declined to run for a third term.
+By 1938, Trujillo had served two terms as president, but then the constitution allowed him to run for a third term due to the fact that there were no term limits at the time.
+However, being inspired by the US example of two presidential terms despite the 22nd amendment not yet being made into law, thus, Trujillo declined to run for a third term.

 Consequently, the Dominican Party nominated Trujillo's vice president and handpicked successor, Jacinto Peynado to be the presidential candidate and Troncoso as the vice presidential candidate in the election held on 16 May.
 The Peynado-Troncoso ticket unanimously won the election due to the fact that the country was a one-party state at the time.

 On 16 August, Peynado was officially sworn in as president with Troncoso as the vice president.
 However, Trujillo still retained his role as Generalissimo of the Army and the leader of the Dominican Party thus remained the de facto leader of the country and still held the real power.